microsoft/ivy/doc/examples/testing/leader.md

 ![Leader Election Ring Figure 1](leader_fig1-crop-1.png)

 Let's consider now the two intermediate interfaces.
-The specification for the network service is quite simple and ocmes from IVy's standard
+The specification for the network service is quite simple and comes from IVy's standard
 library:

     module ip_simple(addr,pkt) = {